UwUSnek/Lumen-Aurora/README.md

 `mkdir MyProject`
 `cd MyProject`
 `python3.8 <path_to_sdk>/Setup/Setup.py`

 Each version can be used by multiple projects at the same time.
-Any modification to a version will affect any project linked to it.
+Any modification to a version will affect all the projects linked to it.

 &nbsp;